AD-SDL/wei/docs/source/pages/first_workflow.rst

        config:
          ros_node: "/std_ns/pf400_camera_right"

-For more details on how to define a module and its positions, refer to the detailed ``rpl_wei`` documentation.
+For more details on how to define a module and its positions, refer to the detailed ``wei`` documentation.

 Next Steps
 ----------

-Congratulations, you've taken your first steps with ``rpl_wei``!
+Congratulations, you've taken your first steps with ``wei``!
 More information to come soon!